Skip to main content

 Growing Independence, Enduring Need for Connection

-This is not regression.
+This is not going backward.
 It is refueling.
-Mindell and colleagues found a dose-dependent association between the consistency of young children's bedtime routines and better sleep outcomes—children with more consistent nightly routines fell asleep faster, slept longer, and woke less often (Mindell et al., 2015, Sleep, DOI: 10.5665/sleep.4662).
+Mindell and colleagues found that the more consistent a child's bedtime routine, the better their sleep across the board—children with steady nightly routines fell asleep faster, slept longer, and woke up less often (Mindell et al., 2015, Sleep, DOI: 10.5665/sleep.4662).
 A brief, consistent bedtime connection with a parent—even just ten minutes of reading together or quiet conversation—can be a powerful part of that routine.

 The key is calibrating the connection to your child's growing independence.
 A six-year-old might still want you to read aloud.
 An eight-year-old might prefer reading side by side, each in their own book, or having a quiet conversation about the day.
 The format matters less than the presence.
 Ten minutes of undivided attention at bedtime pays dividends in sleep quality that no sleep hygiene tip can match.